AVEVA/AVEVA-Samples-CloudOperations/basic_samples/Authentication/AuthorizationCodeFlow/PowerBI/README.md

 1. Click OK, acknowledge any warnings, then close Power BI Desktop
 1. Once prerequisites are installed, open `OCSConnector.sln` in Visual Studio
 1. Update the files url, tenant_id, and client_id with your respective values
+   - Note: URL may not need to be modified from the default of `https://dat-b.osisoft.com/`
 1. Build the project
 1. In your user's `Documents` folder, create a folder `Power BI Desktop` with a subfolder `Custom Connectors`
 1. Copy the `.mez` file from either `/bin/Debug` or `/bin/Release` (depending on settings) into the new `Custom Connectors` folder